 If you find yourself in a sticky situation related to a cyber security merger or acquisition, follow these simple steps:

 Synopsys offers a wide array of market-leading application security testing tools and services to meet all your application security testing needs.
-We offer Coverity for static analysis, Black Duck for software composition analysis, Defensics for protocol fuzzing, Seeker for interactive application security testing, and Managed Services for a plethora of application security testing services.
+We offer Coverity for static analysis, Black Duck for software composition analysis, Defensics for protocol fuzzing, Seeker for interactive application security testing, and Security Testing Services for a plethora of application security testing services.

 Since we offer more application security testing solutions than I can cover in one blog post, I’d like to introduce you to Seeker, which is the tool of choice for any organization looking for an efficient dynamic security testing solution.
 If the future of your AppSec tool is uncertain following a cyber security acquisition, you should seriously consider Seeker.
 Here’s why: